sainitushar01/parallax_webpage/README.md

-# parallax_webpage
-webpage based on parallax.
+#tried to make parallax webpage